Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 ---
 ### Key Findings in Heart Disease Dataset
-The analysis provides several key insights regarding heart disease risk factors:
+The analysis provides several key insights regarding heart disease factors:

 1. Gender Is Significantly Associated with Heart Disease
     - The dataset suggests that men have a higher likelihood of developing heart disease compared to women.